kawansoft/AceQL.Client2/README.md

 ## AceQL Server side compatibility

-This version requires AceQL HTTP v7.3.+ server version.
-It requires version 8.0+ in order to use batch commands.
+This version requires AceQL HTTP version 8.0+ in order to use batch commands and version 10.1+ to execute AceQL Java stored procedures (see below).

 ## AceQL C# Client SDK installation